serverless/serverless/docs/providers/cloudflare-workers/guide/quick-start.md

 1. **Deploy the Service**

 Use this when you have made changes to your Functions, Events or Resources in `serverless.yml` or you simply want to deploy all changes within your Service at the same time.
+If you've made changes to your routes since last deploying, the Serverless Framework will update them on the server for you.

 ```bash
 serverless deploy
 ```

-2. **Deploy the Function**
+1. **Deploy the Function**

 Use this to quickly upload and overwrite your function code, allowing you to develop faster.